-11. ANIMAL HUSBANDRY.
-The Principles and Practice of Animal Feeding.
+10v.
+ANIMAL HUSBANDRY.
+The Principles and Practice of Livestock Feeding.
 Second year, spring term.
 Credit four hours.
-(Two hours credit given if taken after course A.H.
-10. In these instances only the first half of A.H.
-11, which deals with nutrition, need be taken.
-The second half of the course is devoted to applied feeding.)
-M W Th S 8.
+M W Th S, 8.
 Moore Laboratory, Room 101.
-Professor J. T. Reid.
+Professor Loosli.

-Consideration is given to the basic principles of animal nutrition, nutritive requirements for various body functions, composition and nutritive value of feeds, and the formulation of animal rations.
-Special emphasis is given to nutritional problems relating to animal health.
+In this course consideration is given to the basic principles of livestock nutrition, nutritive requirements for various body functions, composition and nutritive value of feeds, and the computation of practical livestock rations.